vegaprotocol/vega/proto/doc/index.md

 <a name="api.ERC20WithdrawalApprovalResponse"></a>

 ### ERC20WithdrawalApprovalResponse
-The response with all information required to bundle the call to finalize the withdrawal on the erc20 bridge function withdraw_asset(address asset_source, uint256 asset_id, uint256 amount, uint256 expiry, uint256 nonce, bytes memory signatures)
+The response with all information required to bundle the call to finalise the withdrawal on the erc20 bridge function withdraw_asset(address asset_source, uint256 asset_id, uint256 amount, uint256 expiry, uint256 nonce, bytes memory signatures)